PerttuHamalainen/MediaAI/README.md

 ### Course Structure Overview

-There will be **lectures and exercises on 7+ mornings from Tue-Fri** from **9.15-12h**, and the remaining time is devoted to **project work** that can be done alone or together with a pair or group.
-The teachers will be there to provide personalized assistance.
-The exercises and project work are designed to scale for a broad range of skill levels.
-An overview below:
+There will be **3 weeks of contact teaching, 9.15-12.00, from Tue-Fri**.
+The lectures provide brief introductions to a selection of topics, and most of the time is devoted to the exercises and project work.
+The teachers will be present to provide personalized assistance.

 |  | Monday | Tuesday | Wednesday | Thursday | Friday |
 | --- | --- | --- | --- | --- | --- |